embeddings-benchmark/mteb/docs/mmteb/readme.md

 ## Contributing to MMTEB

+Everyone can join and contribute to this initiative from:
+- 10th of April 2024 to 15th of May 2024 for adding new datasets
+- 15th of May to 30th of May for running models

-Everyone can join and contribute to this initiative from 1 April 2024 to 31 April 2024, win some SWAG, and become a co-author of our upcoming paper.
+Win some SWAG, and become a co-author of our upcoming paper.
 We aim to publish the results of our findings at a top conference such as EMNLP, NeurIPS, etc. We have identified four ways to contribute:

 ### 🗃️ 1: Contribute a new dataset